gggrv/gggrv.github.io/_posts/2022-05-17-devinfo-dust.md

 tags: [python, qt]
 ---

-Use mouse gestures to run code
+Use mouse gestures to run code.

 <!--more-->

 ### About

-Floating pixel that can accept mouse gestures
+Floating pixel that can accept mouse gestures.

 ### Benefits

 - It looks cute.
 - It may help with productivity.
 - It follows the mouse cursor.
-- Its actions can be customized.
+- Its actions can be customized (by editing the source code).
-- Its movement trajectory/logic can be customized.
+- Its movement trajectory/logic can be customized (by editing the source code).
-- Its appearance can be customized.
+- Its appearance can be customized (by editing the source code).

 ### Comparison Table